Oppo Digital

-In 2018, OPPO Digital announced they were stopping production and development of new products starting on April 2, but would continue to support existing ones and sell products online until stock runs out.
+In April 2018, OPPO Digital announced they were stopping production and development of new products but would continue to support existing customers.

 Products

 In 2007 and 2008, OPPO introduced the DV-980H and DV-983H, DVD-to-1080p upconversion, multi-format players.

 In 2009, OPPO introduced a "universal" Blu-ray player, BDP-83, compatible with DVD-Audio and Super Audio CD formats.
 The unit included a video decoder from MediaTek and a video processing chip from Anchor Bay Technologies.

-In 2018, OPPO discontinued production of all Blu-ray players, due to what they felt was a shrinking market for physical media players in the face of online channels and streaming.
-At this point, their models are only available as used, for prices much higher than their original retail.